-A PlayStation 4 (PS4) is one of the best and cheapest ways to enjoy video games.
-Whether you have an original model or own the more powerful PS4 Pro (our review), you can enhance your experience with some accessories and the best games.
+Owning a PlayStation 4 is one of the best ways to enjoy video games.
+Whether you have an original model or the more powerful PS4 Pro, you can enhance your experience by buying great games and some extra accessories.

-If you have someone in your life who loves their PS4, and don’t consider yourself well-versed in games, here’s a handy list of gifts you can buy at every price point that they’re sure to love.
+Do you have someone in your life who loves their PS4, but don’t know much about gaming?
+If so, here’s a handy list of gifts they’re sure to love, at every price point.

-Gaming can be an expensive hobby, but that doesn’t mean every purchase has to destroy your wallet.
-Here are a few small but worthwhile upgrades for a PS4 owner.
+Gaming can be an expensive hobby, but that doesn’t mean every purchase is major.
+Here are a few small but worthwhile upgrades for any PS4 owner.

-If you’re buying for a more serious player, consider one of KontrolFreek’s offerings.
+If you’re buying for a more serious player, consider one of KontrolFreek’s offerings like the FPS Freek Vortex.
 These are slightly more expensive, but offer raised sticks for increased control.

-The DualShock 4 controller has a rechargeable battery, and most players know that charging your controller is a common occurrence.
-Make it easier on your loved ones and pick up an extra-long cable.
-That way, they’ll be able to charge and play indefinitely without having to sit closer to the system.
+Although the DualShock 4 controller has a rechargeable battery, charging it is still a common occurrence.
+Make it easier by picking up an extra-long cable.
+That way, you can charge and play indefinitely without having to sit closer to the system.

 If you’ve got a little more money to spend, these gifts are a bit more substantial.

 Console players don’t typically use a mouse and keyboard to control games, but a cheap wireless keyboard can still be helpful for some PS4 owners.
 If you send a lot of messages, browse the web, or use your system as a media player, a keyboard is nice to keep around.